Limitations and Risks

-Understanding what AI can't do, common failures, and how to use it safely and responsibly.
+What AI cannot do, the common ways it fails, and how to use it safely and responsibly.
+Read this before letting AI near anything important.

 Core Limitations